This was intended to be something somewhat different, but here it is as what you see.

 So here’s looking forward to another sketch on a beautiful sunny morning, and here’s a finished one that is not what I thought it would be, nor does it need to be.
 Actually, most of them aren’t and that’s the fun of art, letting the image become what it should be in the moment.

-For a gallery of the ones available for sale, visit Portraits of Animals in the “Daily Sketches” section.
+For a gallery of the ones available for sale, visit my Etsy shop in the “Cat Art and Prints” section.

-Read about the reason for the daily sketches in Three Years of Daily Sketches.
+Read about the reason for the daily sketches in Two Years of Daily Sketches.

 A collection of 34 images of feline artwork